srinandan/router/README.md

 ## Endpoint Lookup Implementation
 There are a variety of ways to implement the endpoint lookup.
 You can use external services like Eureka or Consul.
 In this example, I have used an Apigee proxy that stores endpoint information in a KVM.
 The format of the KVM (environment scoped) is `proxyname_revision` maps to `targetendpoint`.
 For ex: `edgemicro_sample` maps to `http://sample1.test.com`

+The api proxy implementation is included in the repo.

+### Create KVM
+The name of the KVM used by the proxy is `microgateway-router`.
+Here is the link to create one: https://docs.apigee.com/management/apis/post/organizations/%7Borg_name%7D/environments/%7Benv_name%7D/keyvaluemaps